QuinnDamerell/OctoPrint-OctoEverywhere/README.md

 - Free & full remote access to your OctoPrint portal from everywhere
 - Full resolution and frame-rate webcam streaming
+- Empowers your favorite OctoPrint iOS and Android apps with remote access
+- Live stream your prints to your friends or the entire world with [Live Links](https://octoeverywhere.com/live)
 - Real-time printer notifications sent to SMS, Email, Discord, Telegram, Slack, and more
-- Works with your favorite OctoPrint apps on any platform
 - Full OctoPrint plugin functionality
 - Secure sharing of your OctoPrint portal for friends and family
 - Full multicam support